ExpLife0011/DMCRYPTL/README.md

 # PUBGDL
 Decrypts memory within PUBG using special black magic techniques

+## NOTES
+PUBGDL does not need to RPM for any additional information, only the encrypted data, which you would normally read anyways (only as a pointer instead, whereas it's a EncryptedBlock structure now.)

 # USAGE
 Usage of this library is up to you.
 You will have to implement it with whatever technique for read/write you have available.